haunt98/posts-go/posts/2021-12-18-dockerfile-go.md

 After reading some blogs, I discover Distroless as a small and secure base image.
 So I stick with it for a while.

+Also, remember to match Distroless Debian version with Go official image Debian version.

 ```Dockerfile
 FROM golang:1.18beta1-bullseye as builder
 ```